scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 When a client contacts a server, it is usually understood that it wants the server to use the reverse path to answer back.
 It the server uses that path for a long period of time, the path will eventually expire.
 How to standardize the process of refreshment?

-* The server must ask the CS for a path, regardless of the client's policy.
+* The server must ask the control server for a path, regardless of the client's policy.
 * The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.

 There are some nuances: Usually the server's API will store the initial address of the client to be used through all the session.
 We might need to take this into account.